bhargavvc/topics/api/stateless-vs-statefull.md

 ## Understanding Stateful APIs

 **Stateful APIs** maintain some form of session state between requests.
-This often means the server stores data about the client’s session on the server side.
+This often means the `server stores` data about the `client’s session` on the `server side`.
 Every subsequent request from that client may rely on previously established state (e.g., a user’s shopping cart stored on the server).

 ### Key Characteristics of Stateful APIs